gemc/src/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
-about: Suggest an idea for this project
+name: Pull Request Template
+about: Pull Request Template
 title: ''
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Description**

+- Summary of the changes proposed in the pull request.
+- Include screenshots if applicable.

+**Related issue(s)**

+- A reference to a related issue in your repository.

 **Additional context**

-Add any other context or screenshots about the feature request here.
+- Add any other context about the pull request here.
+- @mentions of the person or team responsible for reviewing proposed changes.